 There’s no such thing as an ideal racquet or setup: instead, you have tailor your equipment for your individual game.
 It may take some trial and error, but every journey starts with a first step, and in this case it is identifying your game, stroke style and general physicality.
 Doing so will allow you to define some important parameters for you weapon of choice, and focus in on a small number of racquets to demo.

-Racquets come in a bewildering array of sizes, weights, balances, string patterns and prices, all backed up by glamorous marketing campaigns that can feel more like dating than choosing a bit of sport equipment.
+Racquets come in a bewildering array of sizes, weights, balances, string patterns and prices, all backed up by glamorous marketing campaigns that can feel more like dating than choosing a simple bit of sports equipment.
 Truth be told, building a brand is important when the differences between racquets can be pretty small, but that’s another story… Browse the following list, noting what resonates with your personal game, and remember that manufacturers tend to group certain complimentary characteristics together with a specific player profile in mind.

 Head Size